 Since inception, the Company has mainly relied on financing its operations from public and private sales of equity.
-The Company does not have any credit facilities and is therefore not subject to any externally imposed capital requirements or covenants.
+The Lind Agreement is subject to covenant requirements that could affect the Company's liquidity.
+See LIQUIDITY AND CAPITAL RESOURCE section below.